SciML/DiffEqDocs.jl/docs/src/features/output_specification.md

 matches or is one less than the order of the solver.
 By default the other methods use an Order 3 Hermite interpolation.
 Since the `k` array must be stored, this has the highest memory requirement.
-Note that for methods which use extra steps for the high order interpolant that the extra steps are lazy evaluated and thus only computing when an interpolated value in the appropriate interval is requested
+Note that for methods which use extra steps for the high order interpolant, the extra steps are lazy evaluated and thus only computing when an interpolated value in the appropriate interval is requested.

 ## Choosing Intermediate Locations for the Solution